carlb15/ARM_Slave/README.md

-ARM_Slave
+ARM_Worker
 =========

-The ARM Slave PIC for handling communication between the ARM and the rover
+The ARM Worker PIC for handling communication between the ARM and the rover